hasura/elm-graphql/tutorial-site/content/realtime-feed/2-sync-todo.md

 ---
 title: "Sync new todos"
-metaTitle: "Sync new todos in public feed | GraphQL Elm Apollo Tutorial"
+metaTitle: "Sync new todos in public feed | GraphQL Elm Tutorial"
 metaDescription: "You will learn how to sync new todos added by other people in the public feed by fetching older and newer data using GraphQL Queries"
 ---